asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 ## System Requirements

-* Ubuntu, Debian, Redhat, or CentOS Linux
+* Ubuntu or CentOS Linux
 * 64-bit installation
 * Kernel at 3.10 or newer
 * 16 GB of RAM